Other Names: Kelpie, Barb

-- One of the most popular names for a Kelpie is Red Cloud.
-The first was owned by John Quinn, and started the tradition of referring to tan Kelpies as red in color.
+- One of the most famous names for a Kelpie is Red Cloud.
+The first was owned by John Quinn and started the tradition of referring to tan Kelpies as red.

-- The breed is very capable at herding, and can often do most (or all) of the job without any instruction from their owner.
+- The breed is capable of herding and can often do most (or all) of the job without any instruction from its owner.

 - The nickname “Barb” is almost specifically used for black Kelpies.
-This is because the first black Kelpie, which was created by crossing the breed with a Smooth Collie, was called The Barb.
-It was named after a successful racing horse, and the name just stuck.
+This is because the first black Kelpie, created by crossing the breed with a Smooth Collie, was called The Barb.
+It was named after a successful racing horse, just stuck.